jstormes/php-docker-quickstart/README.md

 - in PhpStorm, set a breakpoint in your PHP code and refresh the page.
 - PhpStorm should stop at the breakpoint.
 - Or you can use Run->break at first line to start debugging on the first line of the code.
-- To Stop debugging, click on the "bug" icon in Chrome and select `Disable`, and/or click the "bug" icon in PhpStorm.
+- To Stop debugging, click on the "bug" icon in the browser and select `Disable`, and/or click the "bug" icon in PhpStorm.

 ## To access the development Database